LukasMurdock/LukasMurdock.github.io/_posts/2021-01-20-make-it-count.md

 Use what your solution does as proof to others that you can satisfy their desires.

 Those you seek to serve must identify with your work before they can buy from you.
 It must be their headline, their problem, and their state of mind at that particular moment.

+Articulate the problem and solution well and you’ll have a vision that leaves people with a clear identity and purpose.

 **Reject more people than you attract**.